EdH66/EdH66/README.md

 - Small molecule chemoinformatics and prioritisation

 **Biological Interests**:
-- Drug discovery and biomarkers for neurodegeneration
+- Target discovery and biomarkers for neurodegeneration
 - Strategies for drug repurposing for CNS disorders
 - Anything hypothalamic biology